robbiemu/Udacity---Developing-Android-Apps/Lesson 5.md

 In the _master view_ (the list view that populates details to the detail view), instead of using an intent to launch a new activity, you need to change the fragment loaded in the master-detail-view:

-1. put this Callback interface from the gist in ForecastFragment, and implement it in MainActivity:
+1. put this Callback interface from the gist in DetailFragment, and implement it in MainActivity:
     /**
      * A callback interface that all activities containing this fragment must
      * implement.
 This mechanism allows activities to be notified of item